ExObsSim/ExoRad2-public/docs/source/index.rst

 Cite
 -----
-ExoRad has been developed from ArielRad (Mugnai et al. submitted).
+ExoRad has been developed from ArielRad (Mugnai et al. 2020).
 If you use this software please cite:
-Mugnai et al, "ArielRad: the ARIEL radiometric model", submitted
+Mugnai et al, "ArielRad: the ARIEL radiometric model", accepted in Exp.
+Astron (arXiv_)

 .. toctree::